LuisHAC/home-inventory/README.md

 # HomeInventory

+This is a project for personal inventory and weekly planning.
+The goal of the recipes/kitchen tracking is to plan out meals for the week and automatically put together a cart based on what's missing and what needs to be bought.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Run `node .\server.js` on the api folder to initialize the express server.

 ## Code scaffolding